chipsi007/wufuc/README.md

 ## Bad Microsoft!

-If you are interested, you can read my original write up on discovering the CPU check [here](https://github.com/zeffy/wufuc/tree/old-kb4012218-19).
+If you are interested, you can read my original write-up on discovering the CPU check [here](https://github.com/zeffy/wufuc/tree/old-kb4012218-19).

+Basically, inside a system file named `wuaueng.dll`, there are two functions responsible for the CPU check: `IsDeviceServiceable(void)` and `IsCPUSupported(void)`.
+`IsDeviceServiceable` simply calls `IsCPUSupported` once, and then re-uses the result that it receives on subsequent calls.

 ## Features